 Lightning can strike up to 24 km (15 miles) away from the storm.

 Fulminology is the study of lightning.

 Astraphobia is the fear of thunder and lightning.

-If you are outside during a thunder and lightning storm stay away from trees and electricity poles.
-Stay away from water, telephones and anything metal as all these conduct electricity and can be very dangerous.
+If you are outside during a thunder and lightning storm, stay away from trees and electricity poles.
+Stay away from water, telephones and anything metal at all, as they all conduct electricity and can be very dangerous.